SNAP Food Assistance:

 If you are denied SNAP or cash benefits, or disagree with a decision DTA has made:

 - Call the DTA Assistance Line or your case manager to ask more information about why they denied your case.

 - Call the DTA Ombudsman’s office at 617-348-5354 if you cannot reach a case manager.
 Ask the Ombuds Office to review your case.

 - Request a hearing if you disagree with DTA’s decision.
 There is an appeal form on the back of the DTA notice.
 Fill this out and fax or mail it back to DTA.
-During COVID-19 hearings are held by phone.
+You can also appeal by calling the Division of Hearings at (617) 348-5321.
+During COVID-19, hearings are held by phone.

 - Contact your local Legal Services office for information about your rights and possible representation.

 For help with food resources in your community, call Project Bread’s FoodSource Hotline: 1-800-645-8333